Abdoulaye Faye (footballer, born 2004)

-Abdoulaye Faye (born 22 September 2004) is a Senegalese footballer who plays as a defender for French club Lorient on loan from German club Bayer Leverkusen.
+Abdoulaye Faye (born 22 September 2004) is a Senegalese footballer who plays as a defender for club Celta Vigo, on loan from club Bayer Leverkusen.

 Career

 A left-footed central defender, Faye joined Swedish Allsvenskan club BK Häcken in August 2023 from Senegalese youth academy Diambars FC as a 19 year-old, signing a three-year contract.
 The following year, he received regular game time during a loan spell at Örgryte IS in the Superettan, the Swedish second division.
 After returning to Hacken, he was a goalscorer in March 2025 as BK Häcken knocked Mjällby AIF out of the Swedish Cup at the quarterfinal stage.

 On 27 June 2025, Faye signed a five-year contract with Bundesliga side Bayer Leverkusen.
 On 29 July 2025, he was loaned by Lorient in France for the season.

+On 3 August 2026, Faye renewed his link with Bayer until 2031, and was loaned to La Liga side Celta Vigo for one year.